bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/custom-fields.rst

 * branchLocation - The location of the branch that is responsible for a task
 * customerId - The id of the customer a case is working on
-* orderAmount - The number of pieces or the amount of money of the order associated with a case
+* orderAmount - The amount of money of the order associated with a case

 The :ref:`developer workflow UI <dev-workflow-ui>` and the :ref:`Portal application <portal-guide>` will display custom fields on their task and case